 CENTRE FOR INFECTIONS / PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY CENTRE FOR INFECTIONS / PUBLIC HEALTH ENGLAND / SCIENCE PHOTO LIBRARY

-Molluscum contagiosum virus (MCV) particle, coloured transmission electron micrograph (TEM).
+Molluscum contagiosum virus.
+Coloured transmission electron micrograph (TEM) of two molluscum contagiosum virus (MCV) particles.
 MCV is a poxvirus that causes molluscum contagiosum in humans, producing many small raised lesions on the skin.
 This virus consists of a DNA (deoxyribonucleic acid) core in a protein coat, or capsid, surrounded by an envelope.
+The proteins allow the particles to enter and leave host cells.
+MCV reproduces by entering cells and hijacking their biochemical machinery, producing many copies of itself.
 Molluscum contagiosum usually clears up in a few months but may require medical treatment.
-Magnification: x83,000 when printed 10 centimetres tall.
+This sample of MCV was taken from an eye lesion.
+Magnification: x102,000 when printed 10 centimetres wide.

 Model release not required.
 Property release not required.